 Be sure to check the calendar for concert information.
 Several of the local bars offer live music and, during the summer months, famous entertainers visit the island to give performances.
 From electronic to folk music—Fire Island has it all.

 The best shopping location on the Island is easily Ocean Beach.
 Any seasoned visitor or local would be able to tell you that Ocean Beach has everything you could possibly need.
 Whether you are looking to purchase liquor or find memorabilia to take home, you can find it all in one location.
 For a further look at which stores you should shop at on the island, check out our business listings page.

 Here on Fire Island, summer is synonymous with the sound of a slamming screen door.
 Both kids and adults agree Fire Island is a giant playground with an endless amount of freedom.
 Friendships are forged building sand castles on the beach, boogie boarding, and bike riding.
-Though kids are quick to find their own entertainment at the beach, here are some kid friendly activities that are uniquely Fire Island.
+Though kids are quick to find their own entertainment at the beach, here are some kid-friendly activity that is uniquely Fire Island.

 Seashell decorating is a time-honored tradition for Fire Island kids.
-Beached treasures are snatched up, decorated, and sold out of red radio flyer wagons in town.
+Beach treasures are snatched up, decorated, and sold out of red Radio Flyer wagons in town.
 This has been a long-standing Fire Island pastime and is the root of some of the most original souvenirs.